Daniel J. Frey

 If you are a minority, who took a job from a white man.

-If your housing is subsidized by the state or feds.
+If your housing is subsidized by the state or the feds.

-If you are a minority and got a loan to start a business.
+If you are a minority and have gotten a loan to start a business.

-If you are a racial minority, or a woman, or gay and ask for justice.
+If you are a racial minority, a woman, or gay, asking for justice.

 If you complain.